How we do business

 Fully integrating our Code of Ethics and Business Conduct into our business operations at every level of our organisation is extremely important for KONGSBERG.
 Based on our four values, determined, innovative, collaborative and reliable, we are all committed to conducting our business ethically and in compliance with the applicable laws and regulations in the markets in which we operate.

 This is a responsibility at every level of KONGSBERG.
 Top level management and senior management are completely committed to the lawful and proper conduct of our business.
+KONGSBERG is committed to our ethical practices, affirming its non-involvement in the research, design, production, storage, trade, and sale of controversial weapons.
 We are to both ensure and conduct business that follows our code of ethics amongst our customers, regulators and authorities, partners and colleagues.

 We respect culture, environment and ethnic diversity in our operations, and are particularly aware of our legal, ethical and social responsibilities when entering new geographical areas.
 This applies to aspects of our own operation, including our supply chain.

 Our Code of Ethics and Business Conduct is applicable to all companies within KONGSBERG, including majority owned companies.
 For minority owned companies, as well as partnerships and constellations not involving ownership, we encourage the same level of responsibility.